A Knowledge Based User Friendly Approach

 In connection with the examination and supervision of banks, OCC examiners utilize part of the Comptrollers Handbook titled "Commercial Real Estate Lending."
 I've taken much of the reference material for this article from this resource.
 Unless otherwise noted, all sections in quotes below come from "Commercial Real Estate Lending."

-"For purposes of this booklet, commercial real estate (CRE) lending comprises acquisition, development, and construction (ADC) lending, and the financing of income-producing real estate.
+"For purposes of this booklet, commercial real estate (CRE) lending comprises acquisition, development, and construction lending (ADC), and the financing of income-producing real estate.
 Income-producing real estate comprises real estate held for lease to third parties and nonresidential real estate that is occupied by its owner or a related party."

 "This booklet addresses the risks inherent in CRE lending, risks unique to specific CRE lending activities and property types, and prudent risk management."